awsdocs/amazon-sns-developer-guide/doc_source/sns-create-subscribe-endpoint-to-topic.md

    1. For **Endpoint**, enter the endpoint value, such as an email address or the ARN of an Amazon SQS queue\.

+   1. Kinesis Data Firehose endpoints only: For **Subscription role ARN**, specify the ARN of the IAM role that you created for writing to Kinesis Data Firehose delivery streams\.
+For more information, see [Prerequisites for subscribing Kinesis Data Firehose delivery streams to Amazon SNS topics](prereqs-kinesis-data-firehose.md)\.

-   1. \(Optional\) For Amazon SQS, HTTP, and HTTPS endpoints, you can also enable raw message delivery\.
+   1. \(Optional\) For Kinesis Data Firehose, Amazon SQS, HTTP/S endpoints, you can also enable raw message delivery\.
 For more information, see [Amazon SNS raw message delivery](sns-large-payload-raw-message-delivery.md)\.

    1. \(Optional\) To configure a filter policy, expand the **Subscription filter policy** section\.
 For more information, see [Amazon SNS subscription filter policies](sns-subscription-filter-policies.md)\.